Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

-In the context of our randomized branching algorithms, the number of terms, $N$, corresponds to the number of possible branching {\em states} (note, this is different than the number of {\em branching rules}).
+In the context of our randomized branching algorithms, the number of terms, $N$, corresponds to the number of possible branching {\em states} (which differs from the number of {\em branching rules}).
 For example, in Algorithm \ref{alg:VC3} (See Section \ref{sec:warmup} and an informal outline at the beginning of Section \ref{sec:intro}) there are two possible states: either $v$ is in an optimal cover, or its neighbors are.
-Indeed, the analysis of the algorithm utilizes a composite relation with $N=2$ as appears in \eqref{eq:vc3intro}.
+Indeed, the analysis of the algorithm utilizes a composite relation with $N=2$ as given in \eqref{eq:vc3intro}.